Deepika-Garg/BecomeMillionaire/README.md

 > - Sound On/Off Button

-Correct answer and wrong answer sound has been added, which can be which can be toggle on and off by the user for there preference.
+Correct answer and wrong answer sound has been added, which can be which can be toggle on and off by the user for their preference.

 ![Sound On screenshot](assets/readmeImages/existingFeatures/quizPage/soundImg/soundOn.png)